 The warmth of the staff is what really adds value to the delicious cuisine.
 They are always ready to share a conversation with you, and share more about their customs and traditions.
 You really feel as if you are at home.

 You cannot leave the place without trying the Moroccan tea (green tea prepared with spearmint leaves and sugar).
-Actually the last time I visited the place, the owner kindly invited us; “the Moroccan tea is on the house” he told us.
+Actually, the last time I visited the place, the owner offered to treat us: “the tea is on the house”, he told us.
 I had never managed to drink some real Moroccan tea before I found this place.

 Besaha! (in other words, enjoy your meal!).